Victorian Turkish baths: Scotland

 Edinburgh citizens had to wait until 1901 for their corporation to build its only Turkish baths, part of the large Portobello public baths building facing the sea.
 These baths currently remain open.
 Finally, at the other end of the provision scale, Glasgow Corporation included a small Turkish baths for eight bathers in its Gallowgate Public Baths in 1902.
 This was followed by larger ones in the Govanhill baths in 1917, and in three other baths—Pollokshaws, Shettleston, and Whiteinch, all in 1926.
 Although there were two classes of hot water baths, all the corporation's Turkish baths were built for a single class of user, unlike those in England and Wales where the Public Baths and Wash-houses Acts mandated two classes, their relative sizes, and their charges.

 Wales

-The first Welsh Turkish baths were small, opening in 1861 in Brecon and Tredegar.
-Again, it is not clear which was the first to open.
-The earliest newspaper account so far found suggests that the first of these was built in part of the home of a former collier, Daniel Jones, who made his bath available to locals suffering from rheumatism and infections of the chest.
-But a couple of months later there is a long account of a visit to the Turkish bath at an unnamed location in Brecon, staffed by a Mr Davies and owned by a Dr Williams who is described as 'the pioneer in the Principality'.
+The earliest Welsh Turkish baths were small, opening in 1861 in Brecon and Tredegar, although it is not clear which of the two opened first.
+A local newspaper suggests that it was in Tredegar where a former collier, Daniel Jones, built a bath in part of his home and made it available to locals suffering from rheumatism and infections of the chest.
+But a couple of months later there is a detailed account of a visit to the Turkish bath at an unnamed location in Brecon, staffed by a Mr Davies and owned by Dr Williams who is described as 'the pioneer in the Principality'.